tknuutin/silly/README.md

 ## Installing

-Install node, npm, and gulp globally.
-For type checking, install also Typescript (`tsc`).
+Install node, npm, and gulp.
+For adding content, you should install also Typescript (`tsc`).

+Then simply:

 `npm install .`

-Also install gulp globally.

-Uses Ramda and Bacon.js on the client.

 ## Building

 `gulp build`.

-The built app will be in ./build/.
+The built app will be in `build`.

 ## Running